-AASHTO originally approved the numbering of Interstate 172 along what is now the Interstate 72 corridor between Illinois 336 near East Hannibal and I-55 at Springfield.
+Illinois first proposed the designation of Interstate 172 for the Central Illinois Expressway between Illinois 336 near East Hannibal and I-55 at Springfield.
 The AASHTO Route Numbering Committee approved the establishment of I-172 on June 9, 1991, with it subject to both Federal Highway Administration (FHWA) approval and completion of the route.
-The FHWA however preferred to designate this route as I-72.
+The FHWA however preferred to designate this route as an extension of I-72.
 Due to this change, Interstate 172 was moved to the Illinois 336 freeway spurring north from the proposed I-72 to Quincy and U.S. 24.
 AASHTO approved both routes on April 22, 1995.

 Part of the extension of Interstate 72 included the construction of the Mark Twain Memorial Bridge across the Mississippi River.
 The steel truss bridge was dedicated on September 16, 2000.
 The following bridge facts were based on information distributed by the "Hannibal Bridge Dedication Steering Committee":

 Estimated cost: $51.45 Million.